werdnakof/Operating-System-Notes/virtualization/paging.md

 | 96 - 111  | unused          | page frame 6 | 110           |
 | 112 - 127 | page 1 of AS    | page frame 7 | 111           |

 3 bits (2^3 = 8) needed minimum to select each page in a 8 page virtual address space

-the pages of the virtual address space have been placed at different locations throughout physical memory

-when the OS wishes to place our tiny 64-byte address space into our eight-page physical memory, it simply finds four free pages
+The pages of the virtual address space have been placed at different locations throughout physical memory, and when the OS wishes to place the 64-byte address space into our eight-page physical memory, it simply finds 4 free pages

-(Advantages of paging: flexibility and simplicity)

-OS usually keeps a per-process data structure known as a page table.
+OS usually keeps a _per-process_ data structure known as a **page table.

 The major role of the page table is to store address translations for each of the virtual pages of the address space, thus letting us know where in physical memory each page resides